 SUCCESSFUL CHOICES YOU CAN MAKE RIGHT NOW

-Our Buspirone weaning program is a slow taper that allows you to safely step down from Buspirone under the guidance of our Prescription Experts, your Physician and Pharmacist.
+Our Buspirone weaning program is a slow taper that allows you to step down from Buspirone under the guidance of Our Team, Your Physician and Pharmacist.
 The Pre-Taper is for Symptom Relief.
 You will not wean Buspirone until you feel better.
 This is where our Advanced Nutraceuticals are critical.
-Point of Return provides healthy, Drug-Free Strategies to help minimize Buspirone withdrawal symptoms to improve mental and physical well-being.
+Point of Return provides healthy, Drug-Free Strategies to help minimize Buspirone withdrawal and support well-being.*

-- All-Natural Nutraceuticals to help Ease Buspirone Withdrawal Symptoms
+✔ All-Natural Nutraceuticals to help ease Buspirone withdrawal*

 BENZO WITHDRAWAL SUCCESS STORIES